 To prevent fingers ending up crushed, bruised or even broken when the inevitable, and frequent, "clashing" of glasses for a "Prost" or during a "sing along" takes place, all four fingers must grip the handle from the outside curling inside.
 The thumb remains outside and over the top of the handle.
 At the same time, as no part of a warm hand touches the glass, this helps the beer stay cooler longer.

 And don't be surprised if the server takes away your Mass when there is still a little beer remaining.
-A Muenchener will never empty a glass, however this is not simply a "tradition in Germany" but because the beer will have become warm and stale.
+A Münchener will never empty a glass, however this is not simply a "German tradition" but because the beer will have become warm and stale.

-Despite it not originating in Bavaria but Saxony in the east, and with no connection to Oktoberfest, from 1912 it has been a favorite amongst the "Trinklieder".
+Despite not originating in Bavaria, but Saxony in the east and with no connection to Oktoberfest, it has been a favorite among the "Trinklieder" since 1912.

-At the time a horse race with no connection to beer, it was a genuine October celebration as it took place on October 17, 1810, however the date was later changed because of September's better weather and was held for sixteen days until the first Sunday in October.
+At the time a horse race with no connection to beer, it was a genuine October celebration as it took place on October 17, 1810, but the date was changed because of September's better weather and was held for sixteen days until the first Sunday in October.

 After German reunification this was modified, so now when the first Sunday in October falls on the 1st or 2nd the festival continues until the Sunday after German Unity Day, which is October 3.
 After that it really is "Aus is!"

-These days "Oktoberfest Muenchener Kindl" is a young woman from the Munich area, her costume based on a monk’s habit and invariably chosen through her connections to a leading Oktoberfest family.
+These days "Oktoberfest Münchener Kindl" is a young woman from the Munich area, her costume based on a monk’s habit and invariably chosen through her connections to a leading Oktoberfest family.

-Another young woman also has to be a Muenchener in order to qualify for a post, and she is the annual "Munich Oktoberfest Playmate".
-This time there is no nepotism involved, and Playboy magazine's choice not only appears in print much as other "Playmates", but also has to fit a Dirndl in all the right places.
+Another young woman also has to be a Münchener in order to qualify for a post, and she is the annual Wiesn-Playmate, "Munich Oktoberfest Playmate".
+This time no nepotism is involved, and Playboy magazine's choice not only appears in print much as other "Playmates", but also has to fit a Dirndl in all the right places.

 "Dirndl", is now used to describe the traditional dress, but originally described a young woman or a girl in Bavarian dialect.

-Aloisius who should be "Ein Muenchner im Himmel", but is floating on a cloud in the Hofbräu Festzelt - personal collection....."Carrying 12 Mass on one trip", courtesy 20min.ch.....Munich's City Coat of Arms, a Monk in habit, via de.Wikipedia
+Aloisius who should be "Ein Münchener im Himmel", but is floating on a cloud in the Hofbräu Festzelt - personal collection..."Carrying 12 Mass on one trip", courtesy 20min.ch...Munich's City Coat of Arms, a Monk in habit, via de.Wikipedia